oshablue/dacqman/README.md

 ### Restore Values for Custom Loaded Text/Range Inputs

-There are the inputs, loaded from control-port-buttons.json, that are the text inputs (by default represented as range sliders and can be switched to text inputs).
+These are the inputs, loaded from control-port-buttons.json, that are the text inputs (by default represented as range sliders and can be switched to text inputs).

 Feature requested by user customer.